ImtiazVision/Java/Notes.md

 - When compared to iterative code, recursive code takes less time to write.

 - When loops are compiled or interpreted, they are usually turned to recursive methods.

+### Types of Recursive Method :

+Each recursive technique is made up of 2 components:

+1. The base case is when the call to the method ends and no more recursive calls are made.
+2. The recursive case occurs when a method calls itself again and over until it reaches the base case.